Laura Mam

-Laura Tevary Mam (ឡូរ៉ា ទេវរី ម៉ម; born 31 October 1986) is a Cambodian-American artist, songwriter, music producer, and businesswoman.
+Laura Tevary Mam (ឡូរ៉ា ទេវរី ម៉ម; born 31 October 1986) is an American artist, songwriter, music producer, and businesswoman.
 She is known for being a member of the Cambodian Original Music Movement and is the founder and CEO of Baramey Productions.
 Mam is Cambodia's first independent popstar to gain nationwide recognition for original music and wins major brand ambassadorships.
-Mam’s success inspired her to co-found Baramey Production, an artist management and music production company with a shared resource model and a vision to make original music mainstream in Cambodia.
+Mam's success inspired her to co-found Baramey Production, an artist management and music production company with a shared resource model and a vision to make original music mainstream in Cambodia.

 Early life

 Laura Tevary Mam was born in San Jose, California to a Cambodian immigrant and Buddhist family.
 Her mother Thida Buth was a software developer in Silicon Valley, born and raised in Phnom Penh, Cambodia.
 She left her career to become an author and published her first book, បាត់ស្រមោល, in 2020.
 Buth also helped produce, starred in, and edited 5 books and 4 documentary films about the Cambodian Genocide.
 Mam had a very close relationship with her Grandmother, Bun Ean, who believed that she was her husband, Buth Cheon, who reincarnated with her mother.
 Buth Choen was killed by the Khmer Rouge because of his position as a politician, intellectual, and congressman.
-Laura Mam’s father Vitou Mam is a Lead Mechanic at United Airlines, born and raised in Phnom Penh, Cambodia.
-Both of Mam’s parents are Khmer Rouge Genocide survivors.
+Laura Mam's father Vitou Mam is a Lead Mechanic at United Airlines, born and raised in Phnom Penh, Cambodia.
+Both of Mam's parents are Khmer Rouge Genocide survivors.
 They fled war-torn Cambodia to Thailand when Vietnam invaded Cambodia in January 1979.
 They were accepted as political refugees in the United States of America in March 1980.
 The two met while they were living under the Khmer Rouge Rule and were arranged to be married by their respective family.

-Mam has a young brother, Andrew Tevuth Mam, and a younger half-sister, Tiffany Mam, on her father’s side.
+Mam has a young brother, Andrew Tevuth Mam, and a younger half-sister, Tiffany Mam, on her father's side.

 Education

-Mam grew up in San Jose California with a diverse community of Asian Americans.
-Mam’s mother introduced her to the Cambodian community where they taught her The Cambodian language (Khmer) and the Cambodian performing arts at age 8, which she came to love.
+Mam grew up in San Jose, California with a diverse community of Asian Americans.
+Mam's mother introduced her to the Cambodian community where they taught her The Cambodian language (Khmer) and the Cambodian performing arts at age 8, which she came to love.
 While attending the University of California at Berkeley, she took courses in Khmer language and culture.
 Mam graduated in 2008 with a Bachelor of Arts with a major in Anthropology.